-Pending funding approval from the Florida Legislature, the Community School Grant Program (CSGP) will soon be accepting applications for the 2025-26 school year.
+The Community School Grant Program will not be accepting applications for the 2025-26 school year.
+Please check back next year for future grant opportunities.

 The Florida Legislature established the Community School Grant Program to fund and support the planning and implementation of Community Partnership Schools across the state.

 The Community School Grant Program aims to address critical education needs in public elementary or secondary schools by supporting students in meeting rigorous academic standards through a community school strategy.
-The UCF Center for Community Schools will award up to $80,000 in planning grant funds to selected applicants to support the establishment of new Community Partnership Schools in Florida.
+Pending funding approval, the UCF Center for Community Schools will award up to $80,000 in planning grant funds to selected applicants to support the establishment of new Community Partnership Schools in Florida.

 Grant awards must be used to establish a Community Partnership School, including the onboarding of a Community Partnership School Director.
 Remaining funds may be allocated toward staff, supplies and/or other project-related needs outlined in the proposal and approved by the UCF Center for Community Schools.
 A 25% cost share of the full award amount is required.
 The nonprofit core partner is responsible for securing the cost share across the partnership, regardless of when the director is onboarded.